BrightManu-lang/lantern-health-prediction/README.md

 ## Paper
 This repository accompanies the paper:
-**A Longitudinal Attribute-Conditioned Neural Network for Modeling Health-State Transition Probabilities in Temporally Irregular Data: The LANTERN Framework**
+**A Longitudinal Attribute-Conditioned Neural Network for Modeling Health-State Transition Probabilities in Temporally Irregular Data: The LANTERN Framework**<br>

-Bright Kwaku Manu, Beckett Sterner, and Petar Jevtic http://arxiv.org/abs/2606.13880
+Bright Kwaku Manu, Beckett Sterner, and Petar Jevtic<br>
+http://arxiv.org/abs/2606.13880

 The manuscript is currently available as a preprint and is under review.